 If you want your chat to be the star of a truly social experience, you need to facilitate personal connections between players.
 This is doubly true if you expect players to meet up with real-life friends in-game.
 Whether you want to facilitate game nights between friends, or let friendships flourish online, friends functionality allows players to connect, chat, and play together with ease.

-2: Chat Rooms / Group Chat
+2. Chat Rooms / Group Chat

 This may seem obvious, but consider how few games actually provide clear, intuitive ways to speak to a specific group of fellow players.
 For example, most MMOs offer broad communication options, like channels for local, party, or guild chat.
-Broad channels like this worked back in 2010.
-But, these days, players are used to being able to choose who they communicate with, hop between specifically composed channels, and to do so intuitively.
+Broad channels like this worked back in 2010, but now players are used to being able to choose who they communicate with, hop between specifically composed channels, and do so intuitively.

 Conversations are where players will express their frustrations and elations.
 Of course, an emoji on its own says a lot.
 But, reactions let players put their emotions in context.
 They’re a lightweight but potent way for players to comment on one another’s messages, and for others in a channel to easily grasp the general flow and feel of the conversation.
 More than anything, they give players an expansive range of expression to discuss, meme, and react to moments in your game.

-4: Typing Indicators
+4. Typing Indicators

 Your game will probably have a lot going on.
 So, don’t make players wait around looking at silent threads.
 Typing indicators help bring immediacy to text-based interactions, letting players know at a glance that others are active in the conversation.
 They are little pieces of visual feedback, and they go a long way towards making chat feel like an organic, life-like interaction.
 Typing indicators help prevent cross talk, or might just make it clear when somebody isn’t interested in waiting their turn.

-5: Read Receipts
+5. Read Receipts

 Do your players want to invite friends to a game night?
 Maybe they’re asking for help with a puzzle, or are sending an SOS from deep in a dungeon.
 As in real life, your players will want to know that their messages were received.
 Like with any game mechanic, feedback in chat is crucial to maintain awareness and satisfaction.
 Plus, seeing that they’ve been heard might stop players from spamming your main channel.
 These pair perfectly with Typing Indicators to make a truly organic in-game chat experience.

 No matter who your players are, they have likely built up habits and expectations around their day-to-day chat experiences.
 And, for good reason: features like typing indicators, reactions, and read receipts lend feedback and a sense of immediacy to chat.
 In turn, players experience smooth, natural communication.